Rent-My-Tent/Rent-My-Tent/README.md

 * Why is blockchain needed to solve this problem?
   - Public blockchain infrastructure is well-suited to freely create and exchange unique digital representations of anything in forms of tokens.
 * What demographics do you serve?
   - 250,000 tents are left at music festivals across the UK every year.
-Source: Association of Independent Festivals
+Source: Association of Independent Festivals.
-  - Atomik Research found that music fans take £795 of camping gear to festivals leave £200's worth behind
+  - Atomik Research found that music fans take £795 of camping gear to festivals leave £200's worth behind.
 * What is the size of the market?
 * What other solutions are currently being used to address this problem?
 * What are the geopolitical, cultural-social-economic factors that must be taken into consideration?
-  - Calls to ban retailers from selling "single-use" tents
+  - Calls to ban retailers from selling "single-use" tents.
   - In a recent survey, 12% of respondents said they thought that a left tent would go to charity.
 It doesn’t.
-  - Festival goers have become much more mindful in recent years, Glastonbury claim that 99.3% of tents we're taken home last year
+  - Festival goers have become much more mindful in recent years, Glastonbury claim that 99.3% of tents we're taken home last year.
 * What are some nuances and complexities that must be addressed?
+  - Bootstrapping two-sided marketplace - chicken & egg problem.
-  - Market dynamics
+  - Market dynamics.
-  - Messaging
+  - Messaging.

 ## Week Two
 * Who are your constituents/clients/users?